How to Talk to My Parents or Guardian

 Talk To Someone Else In Your Family/Network

-Crisis Text Line or other text-based support services.
+Even if none of these options seem to work, don’t give up.
+If you have access to a mobile device or computer, you can connect to free confidential text-based support through the Crisis Text Line or other text-based support services.
 They can help you figure out your options.